-They Work In Several Nursing Homes To Eke Out A Living, And That Spreads The Virus
+They Work In Several Nursing Homes To Eke Out A Living, And That May Spread The Virus

 The toll on patients and beyond

-More than 84,000 residents and staff of nursing homes and other long-term care facilities have died from COVID-19 across the U.S., representing 40% of all coronavirus fatalities in the country, according to Kaiser Family Foundation's most recent analysis.
-(Kaiser Health News is an editorially independent program of KFF.)
+More than 84,000 residents and staff of nursing homes and other long-term care facilities have died from COVID-19 across the U.S., representing 40% of all coronavirus fatalities in the country, according to the Kaiser Family Foundation's most recent analysis.
+(Kaiser Health News is an editorially independent program of the foundation.)

-In California the analogous toll is more than 5,700 deaths, making up 35% of all coronavirus fatalities in the state.
+In California, the analogous toll is more than 5,700 deaths, making up 35% of all coronavirus fatalities in the state.

 The UCLA team created maps of movement and found that on average each nursing home is connected to seven others through staff movement.
 Limiting nursing home employees to one facility could mean fewer COVID-19 infections — but that would hurt the workforce of people who say they work multiple jobs because of low wages.

 After each of her shifts, Tapia worries she'll bring the coronavirus home to her granddaughter.
 She tries to take precautions, including buying N95 masks from nurses.
 She knows it's not just patients who are at risk.
-Nursing home workers like Tapia are also contracting COVID-19 — in California alone, 153 of them have died since the pandemic began.
+Nursing home workers such as Tapia are also contracting COVID-19 — in California alone, 153 of them have died since the pandemic began.

-At the nursing home she works at in the morning, she gets an N95 mask that she must only use — and reuse — in that facility.
+At the nursing home she works at in the morning, Tapia gets an N95 mask that she must only use — and reuse — in that facility.
 At her other nursing home job, in the afternoons, she gets only a blue surgical mask to wear.

 "They say they cannot give us N95 [masks]," she says, because she works in the "general area" where residents haven't tested positive for the coronavirus.

-She doesn't want to work at multiple nursing homes but her rent is $2,200 a month and her low pay and limited hours at each nursing home make multiple jobs a necessity.
+She doesn't want to work at multiple nursing homes, but her rent is $2,200 a month, and her low pay and limited hours at each nursing home make multiple jobs a necessity.

 "I don't want to get sick.
 But we need to work.
 We need to eat, we need to pay rent.
 That's just how it is," Tapia says.